UW-Climate-Risk-Lab/climate-risk-map/application/app/api/v1/README.md

-# climate-risk-map-api
+# Climate Risk Map API

-A repository for a data API that allows access to physical asset and climate risk data curated by the Climate Risk Lab.
+This directory contains a full flask app for deploying an API to AWS API Gateway that allows access to the underlying data of the application.
+The dash application itself will simply use the query and schema modules and connect directly to the database.

 ## Table of Contents